 Why is Strategic Plan such an effective tool?

-Everyone is reading the same playbook, developed by the team, to get you to the goalposts and effectively deliver the valuable programs and services that your community needs from you.
+Everyone is reading the same playbook, developed by the whole team, so that you can effectively deliver the valuable programs and services that your community needs from you.
 The Playbook is made up of the Strategic Plan, Operation Plan and Action Plan.

-A word of caution: Merely articulating Strategic Goals is not enough.
-This is where most Strategic Plans fail before they have even started.
+A word of caution: Merely articulating Strategic Goals is not enough, and there is where most Strategic Plans fail before they have even started.

 “A good Strategic Plan is only as effective as the commitment to develop an Operational Plan and Action Plan with detailed strategies to achieve the goals identified.”

-The Strategic Plan articulates 3-5 broad desired outcomes expressed as goals that will serve as the organization’s focus for activities over a fixed period, typically 1-5 years.
+The Strategic Plan articulates 3-5 broad desired outcomes expressed as goals that the organization will serve as the organization’s focus for activities over a fixed period, typically 1-3 years.

-The Operational Plan breaks the Strategic Goals into smaller SMART operational objectives that are:
+The Operational Plan breaks the Strategic Goals into smaller SMART operational objectives:

-• Accountability: identify who is responsible for managing the objectives.
+Accountability: who is responsible for managing the objectives.

-The Action Plan is a detailed step-by-step plan that outlines activities in which staff, volunteers and the Board of Directors need to engage so that activities are focused and effective in achieving the identified objectives of the Operational Plan.
+The Action Plan is a detailed step-by-step plan that outlines activities that staff, volunteers and the Board of Directors need to engage in so that activities are focused and effective in achieving the identified objectives of the Operational Plan.
 It is:

-Adansonia Consulting is accomplished at providing Strategic Planning facilitation, with development of effective Operational and Action Plans, and Evaluation and Adjustment Dashboards, to make sure that you maintain focus, motivation and momentum to achieve your Strategic Goals.
+Adansonia Consulting is accomplished at providing Strategic Planning facilitation, and development of effective Operational and Action Plans, with Evaluation and Adjustment Dashboards, to make sure that you maintain focus, motivation and momentum to achieve your Strategic Goals.